-Dubbed an "adult playground", Vegas is one of the most fun places in the world, which everyone should see at least once in their lives.
+Dubbed Sin City, the resort city is one of the most amazing fun places in the world, which everyone should experience at least once in their lives.
 However, the popular city attracts not only good peaceful travelers, but also unfriendly ones, as well as con artists and plain criminals.

 But fear not – it’s easy to travel to Las Vegas by yourself, have a blast and meet a lot of good people, if you follow these simple tips.